 This Abandoned Copper Mine In Alaska Is Like Nothing You've Seen Before

-Alaska has a fascinating history with the gold rush, railroads, and settlers coming in to explore this beautiful state.
-One incredible historical landmark combines all three; the Kennecott Mine, an abandoned copper mine in Alaska outside of McCarthy, and inside the gorgeous Wrangell-St. Elias National Park.
+Alaska has a fascinating history, packed with tales of the gold rush, railroads, and settlers coming in to explore this beautiful state.
+One incredible historical landmark combines all three: the Kennecott Mine, an abandoned copper mine outside of McCarthy – also known as the Mother Lode Mine in Alaska – and tucked inside the gorgeous Wrangell-St. Elias National Park.

-Have you ever visited Kennecott?
-What did you think?
-Let us know in the comments below!
+Have you ever visited Kennecott or any other abandoned places in Alaska?
+What did you think, and what other places have you visited?
+Let us know in the comments!